tindyc/crypto_connect/README.md

 ### **Acknowledgements**

 * Thanks to my mentor, [Tim Nelson](https://github.com/TravelTimN) for his encouragement and expert advise on the development of this project.
+* Thanks to all the tutors on Code institue for thier constant support, time and patience.
 * Thanks to those on the Slack community for answering my many questions 24:7!
 * Thanks to my two sons - Chubby and Klaus, friends and family for the love and support, reviewing the app and offering constructive feedback.